nerab/taskwarrior/README.md

     $ gem install taskwarrior

+## Platforms

+This gem is tested on Ruby 1.9.3.
+Please see the [build status](http://travis-ci.org/nerab/taskwarrior) for the status of other rubies.

 ## Usage

 `TaskWarrior::Repository` is the main entry point.
 It expects an array of JSON objects, typically produced by `task export`.
 Technically, anything that can be consumed by `JSON.parse` is fine as long as it follows the format TaskWarrior uses.